 While there are many different types of toilet models and styles that may require certain parts, we want to provide you with some simple tips for basic toilet repair.
-Because there are many issues that can occur with your toilet, you may need to seek advice from a professional.
-Yet, if you would like to try and troubleshoot, here are few common problems you might be able to fix.
+Because there are many issues that can occur with your toilet, you may need to seek advice from a professional plumber in Orange, CA. Yet, if you would like to try and troubleshoot, here are a few common problems you might be able to fix.

-This problem is often referred to as “phantom flushes”.
-If you notice that every once in awhile your toilet refills as if it was flushed by itself then this is most likely the issue.
-When a toilet runs on its own it is generally a bad flapper or flapper seat that is causing the problem.
-To fix this, you have to drain the tank and bowl and check to see if the flapper needs to be replaced.
+When water leaks into your toilet bowl, often referred to as “phantom flushes”, the issue is generally caused by a bad flapper or flapper seat.
+So, if you notice that your toilet refills or is running, as if it was flushed by itself, then that is most likely the issue.
+To fix this, we recommend to drain the tank, drain the toilet bowl, and check to see if the flapper needs to be replaced.

 To diagnose this issue, listen for a hissing sound.
 If you notice this noise, it is most likely caused by water coming into the tank from the supply line.
 Check the refill tube, the float, the ballcock, and inlet-valve to see if they are working properly.
 Usually, the hissing noise comes from the water through the inlet valve.

 Another leaky seal that can cause major damage is the wax seal.
 This one is located underneath the toilet base.
-If it is leaking, water damage can occur and rot the floor.
-If you have this type of leak, do not just caulk around the base of the toilet.
-Water will still leak underneath and cause worse damage.
-The only way to solve this problem is to remove the toilet and replace this seal.
+The only way to solve this leak is to remove the toilet and replace the seal.
+Do not just caulk around the base of the toilet, as water will still leak underneath and cause further water damage and can even rot the floor.

 A toilet bowl that empties water slowly is often called a weak flush.
 A clog underneath the rim of the bowl typically causes this problem.
-To troubleshoot, try using a curved wire inside of the flush hole to see if you can clean out or loosen any debris.
+To troubleshoot, try using a curved wire inside of the flush hole to see if you can clean out or loosen any debris to improve the flush.